 Perhaps the most significant bit of information we learned was that the officers had received no training from the department on how to deal with people going through emotional or mental distress.
 They essentially had been trained to treat them like any other intoxicated or disobedient person.

 Right before going to trial, the police department settled.
 In addition to the settlement, the case also helped lead to a change in Ohio law enforcement policy.
-Now, if officers believe a citizen is suffering from an emotional or mental condition, they are required to stand down and call Netcare, a Central Ohio organization that specifically helps people with special needs.
-And that’s a positive outcome for anyone who might find themselves in a similar position to Kyle’s in the future.
+Now, if officers believe a citizen is suffering from an emotional or mental condition, they are required to stand down and call Netcare, a Central Ohio organization that specifically helps people with special needs. and that’s a positive outcome for anyone who might find themselves in a similar position to Kyle’s in the future.

 *Names in this article have been changed to protect our client’s privacy.